Skip to Main Content

 Speak with Us about Your Brain Injury

 A hypoxic injury is a type of catastrophic injury which can turn a life upside down.
 You need an experienced legal team by your side as you seek a settlement for your brain injury.
-Call Ladah Law Firm today at (702) 252-0055 or submit your information online.
+Call Ladah Injury & Car Accident Lawyers Las Vegas today at (702) 252-0055 or submit your information online.
 We have deep experience in swimming pool accidents, premises liability claims, and medical malpractice.
 We can review your right to compensation for injuries caused by someone else’s negligence.